Wrists can’t go wrong with a rest: The best keyboard wrist rest of 2024

 • Some find the padding a little thin

 When it comes to gear for gamers, Razer is right up there with the best of them.
-Here we have an unusually understated design that will slot right into any gaming rig without stealing the show.
+This is an unusually understated design that will slot right into any gaming rig without stealing the show.
 The cushioning here is ideal for anyone playing competitively, as it's gel-infused.
-Again coated in leatherette, this one is longer in length - ideal for gamers using a full-size keyboard.
+Again coated in leatherette, this one is longer in length – ideal for gamers using a full-size keyboard.

 So, anyone who likes to game using a numpad is going to have great support throughout.
 However, as this is a fairly chunky pad that's designed to sit up close to the keyboard, it's not ideal for those more exotic gaming keyboards with a contoured front edge.